In-house SEO: 6 Signs It’s Time to Internalize

 On the practical side, we advise you to use subdirectories for ease of implementation.
 This way, you will be able to develop your multilingual SEO strategy more quickly and without too much difficulty.

 But beyond this technical aspect, don’t forget that the most important thing is to offer the most appropriate response to your users, wherever they are in the world.
 So remember to adapt your keywords and translations according to the countries you are in.
 Queries can be different from one market to another, and you may not be targeting the right keyword if you don’t perform a separate semantic analysis for each of them.
-To give you a simple example, we will use the word “smartphone” in France but the word “GSM” in Belgium.
+To give you a simple example, we use the word 'flat' in the US, but the word 'apartment' in the UK.

 Also consider whether the search intent is still the same in each market or not, and adapt your content accordingly.
 An analysis of the SERP in each market is therefore essential before posting content.